hannonhill/Example-Sites/Advanced Editor/README.md

 Advanced Editor
 ============================

 This is an example of an Advanced Data Definition.
 It allows the end user to add multiple rows and columns as well as applying different widgetsfor each column.
+There is also the needed parts to use the Bricks example as well.

-Widget Options:
+## Widget Options:
 - WYSIWYG
 - Tabs
 - Accordion